Tips for building your business website

 • content including blogs, images, and videos

 To get as many visitors on your website as possible, you need to rank well in search engines.
-This is called Search Engine Optimization or SEO.
+This is called Search Engine Optimisation or SEO.
+GEO (Generative Engine Optimisation) helps you become visible in AI responses.
 These tips will help you optimise your website:

 • update your website regularly.
 Search engines rank websites that update often higher than 'static' websites;